DevChatter/DevChatterBot/docs/Configuration.md

 **TwitchOAuth example: oauth:hi3curghksvcjefirskm1b81jbf452**

 ## TwitchChannel
 This is the channel you want your bot to be watching and whose chat channel you want it to connect to.
-Again, if you only have one twich account it's simply your twitch name and the same as your TwitchUsername.
+Again, if you only have one twitch account it's simply your twitch name and the same as your TwitchUsername.

 **TwitchChannel example: DevChatter**